Special education in the United States

-Under IDEA, students with disabilities are entitled to receive special education services through their local school district from age 3 to age 18 or 21.
-To receive special education services, a student must demonstrate a disability in one of 13 specific categories, including autism, developmental disability, specific learning disability, intellectual impairment, emotional and/or behavioral disability, intellectual disability, speech and language disability, deaf-blind, visual impairment, hearing impairment, orthopedic or physical impairment, other health impaired (including attention deficit disorder), multiple disabilities and traumatic brain injury.
-Depending on the students' individual needs, they may be included, mainstreamed, or placed in a special school, and/or may receive many specialized services in separate classrooms.
+Under IDEA, students with disabilities are entitled to receive special education services through their local school district from ages 3 to 18 or 21.
+To receive special education services, a student must demonstrate a disability in one of 13 specific categories, including autism, developmental disability, specific learning disability, intellectual impairment, emotional or behavioral disability, intellectual disability, speech and language disability, deaf-blind, visual impairment, hearing impairment, orthopedic or physical impairment, other health impaired (including attention deficit disorder), multiple disabilities and traumatic brain injury.
+Depending on the students' individual needs, they may be included, mainstreamed, or placed in a special school or may receive many specialized services in separate classrooms.
 In addition to academic goals, the goals documented in the IEP may address self-care, social skills, physical, speech, and vocational training.
 The program placement is an integral part of the process and typically takes place during the IEP meeting.
-During the 2022–2023 academic year, a record 7.5 million public school students in the United States (or 15.2% of students enrolled) received special education services due to rising rates of autism and ADHD among youth and adolescents.
+During the 2022–2023 academic year, a record of 7.5 million public school students in the United States (or 15.2% of students enrolled) received special education services due to rising rates of autism and ADHD among children and adolescents.